 The experiments were conducted with a Wyatt Eclipse DualTec Separation system.
 The setup was coupled with a degassing unit (G1322A), an isocratic pump (G1310B) and an autosampler (G1328C), all from the Agilent 1260 series.
 Signals were recorded using the software Astra 6.1.7.17 with a sample rate of 0.5 Hz.
 A detector chain, consisting of a Dawn Heleos 8+ MALLS detector (wavelength = 663 nm) a UV/VisDAD detector (G1315C, Agilent series 1100) and an RI detector (G7162A, Agilent series 1260).
 Before usage, an interdetector distance correction was conducted according to the elution peak of a BSA measurement using the respective function in Wyatt.
 Only signals with a decent signal-to-noise ratio were considered.

 In the channel, an SC W350 spacer from Wyatt was used.
 The detailed dimensions are given in Table 3, together with the measurement conditions and related input parameters for the algorithms.
-Two samples were used: BSA and Nanospheres.
+Two samples were used: BSA and PS (Polystyrene) nanospheres.
 3 replicates for each condition were measured.
 The eluent was 50 mM NaNO3 for measurements with BSA.
 The injected sample amount was 20 µl.
-For the measurement with PS (Polystyrene) nanospheres, a 0.1 % w/v of SDS (sodium dodecyl sulfate) was used.
-Measurements were conducted at 293 K. For each spacer a new 5 kDa Millipore regenerated Cellulose membrane was used.
+For the measurement with PS nanospheres, a 0.1 % w/v of SDS (sodium dodecyl sulfate) was used.
+The nanosphere standard particles had a nominal diameter of 60 nm.
+For our calculations, we assumed a hydrodynamic radius of 32 nm, which included the estimated influence of the surface stabilizer.

+measurements were conducted at 293 K. For each spacer a new 5 kDa Millipore regenerated Cellulose membrane was used.
 Detailed measurement program and sequence setup is given in the supplementary information.

 4. Results